Categories

 Alternative Ways of Taxing Forests

 How should the forests be taxed?
 All agree they should be taxed on the basis of parity and equity with other industries and resources.
 But, with parity in respect to what?
 There is no substance to “parity” until we define the base.
-And unfortunately almost everyone, ourselves included, tends to define the base in the manner . . . → Read More: Alternative Ways of Taxing Forests
+And unfortunately almost everyone, ourselves included, tends to define the base in the . . . → Read More: Alternative Ways of Taxing Forests

 The Synergistic City: Its Potentials, Hindrances and Fulfillment